 Read: Time tracking in Asana – all you need to know

-Structured is an exclusive Mac and iOS app that merges to-do lists with your calendars.
-The app works as a daily planner that you can use to organize your private and work life.
+The app works as a daily planner that you can use to organize your private and work life into daily tasks.

-The app can set customized reminders, plan recurring tasks and visualize your day into a timeline.
+The app can set customized reminders, plan recurring tasks, and visualize your day in a timeline.

-We picked Structured as the best free planner for Mac as the creator, Leonard Mehlig, is highly skilled in developing Mac and iOS apps.
+We picked Structured as the best free planner for Mac as the creator, Leonard Mehlig, is recognized for developing Mac and iOS apps.

 - Great look and feel

-- To integrate calendars, you need a paid subscription
+- To integrate a calendar app, you need a paid subscription

 - There is no monthly overview